Connected-Data/cdkg-challenge/src/kuzu/README.md

 ## Visualization

 Graph visualization is a great method to understand the structure and the "connectedness" of your data.
-We will be visualizing graphs in Kùzu using its browser-based UI, [Kùzu Explorer](https://docs.kuzudb.com/visualization/).
-Docker is required to run Kùzu Explorer.
+We will be visualizing graphs in Kuzu using its browser-based UI, [Kuzu Explorer](https://docs.kuzudb.com/visualization/).
+Docker is required to run Kuzu Explorer.
-You can run the latest version of Kùzu Explorer by pulling the image from DockerHub provided using the provided `docker-compose.yml` file.
+You can run the latest version of Kuzu Explorer by pulling the image from DockerHub provided using the provided `docker-compose.yml` file.

 Run the following command in this directory that uses the provided `docker-compose.yml`: